-Taste the fruits of the sea and land when you walk the Camino Portugues or the Portuguese Coastal Way, where you will stroll alongside the Atlantic Ocean.
+Taste the fruits of the sea and land when you walk the Camino Portugues, where you will stroll alongside the Atlantic Ocean.
 This route passes through the historic town of Pontevedra and the Albariño grape makes up ninety percent of the wine produced in this region.

 Talking to strangers